-This Cherry Chocolate Avocado Pudding is a creamy and healthy dessert.
-It calls for just a handful of all-natural ingredients and can be whipped up in no time!
+Cherry Chocolate Avocado Pudding is a healthy dessert that you’re going to love.
+It calls for just a handful of all-natural ingredients, is naturally sweetened with fruit, and can be whipped up in no time!

 - A good source of fiber, folate, and vitamins C and E

 And it’s totally delicious!
 I love how the frozen cherries totally hide the avocado flavor.

 Avocado.
 Make sure you pick one that’s ripe, so it gives slightly when you press on the outside.
 Keep in mind that each avocado will vary in flavor and size, so I’ve included weights in the recipe below, and be ready to tweak the flavor slightly to taste.
 Some avocados taste stronger than others, so sometimes I need to add an extra tablespoon of cacao powder, or a tablespoon of maple syrup, to help hide the taste.

 Dates.
 I use dates to keep this recipe fruit-sweetened, but it really works best if you have a high-speed blender to totally break them down smoothly.
 The dates add fiber and nutrients to every bite!
 If you don’t have a strong blender, you can swap the dates for maple syrup instead.
 In that case, I’d start with a 1/4 cup maple syrup, and use only a 1/4 cup of water, instead of the amount called for in the recipe below.
 You can always add more maple syrup to taste, as needed.